tmtek/keycloak_devkit/README.md

 When the `npm run update` is issued and you have an authorable SPI the following will happen automagically:

+**Deployments:**

 * The project will be built using `mvn package`.
 * Your generated .jar file will be identified and copied to Keycloak's deployments folder via Docker.
 * Keycloak will initialize your SPI.

+**Modules:**

+* The project will be built using `mvn package`.
+* The module.xml and all resources listed therein will be copied to the appropriate module installation location.
+* Your module will be registered with the standalone.xml configuration file using a startup script.
+* Keycloak will initialize your module.